blaind/rust_linux_kernel_example/README.md

     make run_kernel

+This should open up a busybox shell, with the module already loaded.

+## Running with gdb

+### 1. Init, build module & Start qemu

+Do-it-all-command, which

+- builds the module (`rust_minimal.rs`)
+- builds init-binary
+- creates initramfs
+- launches qemu

+(see Makefile for details)

+Run it:

+    make debug_kernel

 It should print a few lines, and be in idle mode.
 Leave it running

 ### 2. Attach gdb to the qemu instance